How can I raise funds to consolidate debts

 If you doesn't then you would probably be better taking a capital repayment mortgage where the capital is repaid month by month over the term of the mortgage.
 Whichever method you choose, you needs to be aware that although the initial monthly cost of repaying your debt is decreased it is very possible that the total cost, capital plus interest plus charges could be a lot higher if you decide to consolidate the debts in to one mortgage.

-Having done this I believe you would benefit from speaking to one of our independent mortgage advisers.
+You would benefit from speaking to one of our independent mortgage advisers.
 Please call on 0344 346 3672 and they will be able to look at what you have been offered by your lender and be able to see if there was a better deal available elsewhere.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.